dxinl/MxWeather/README.md

 # MxWeather

-       This is a practice of MVP pattern, custom view, network programing, and so on.
+> This is a practice of MVP pattern, custom view, network programing, and so on.

+## Deprecated
+The weather API used in this project was deprecated.

 ## Preview
 ![preview1](preview1.png)
 <br></br>